Swimming Victoria Awards are listed below. If you would like to know the past recipients of these awards please contact the office.

 (b) Service on SV Committees

-(d) Other service which the Board may consider appropriate.
+(d) Other service which the Board may consider appropriate, including competitive swimming performance.

 The nominee would normally be expected to hold the SV Service Award.